Ranger-NF/Personal-Website/content/posts/TheHiddenBytes/dethroning-google.md

 Google Chrome, a memory hog with a side of controversial [anti-competitive policies](https://www.youtube.com/watch?v=v4gXhmzQztE).
 Refusing to play along in the drama, I searched for the best alternative, leading me to [Brave](https://brave.com/) and my daily companion, the one and only [Firefox](https://www.mozilla.org/en-US/firefox/). 🫂

 Why Firefox, you ask?
 I blame [Chromimum's](https://en.wikipedia.org/wiki/Chromium_(web_browser)) monopoly and its connection with, you guessed it, Google.
-IMonopolies, my friend, are bad — they get too comfy, too quick (overly simplified perspective).
+Monopolies, my friend, are bad — they get too comfy, too quick (overly simplified perspective).
 Plus, there's the whole manifest V3 saga (a story for another day). 😅

 ![browser-market-share](/images/blogs/graphs/browser-market-share.png)